Understanding COVID-19 in a Global Era

 Has the world ever faced a health crisis like this before?

 Unfortunately, the answer is yes—the world has dealt with several health crises in the past.
 Between 1918 and 1919, another influenza pandemic swept the world.
 It infected one-third of the world’s population and killed between fifty and one hundred million people—about five to ten times as many people as died in World War I. In the United States alone, that flu killed at least 675,000 people and decreased U.S. life expectancy by twelve years.
-Despite such pandemics, the world has in fact become steadily healthier over the past one hundred years.
+Despite such pandemics, the world has in many ways become steadily healthier over the past one hundred years.
 Click here to learn more.

 I’ve spent way too much time on Zoom these past few months, so perhaps now is as good a time as ever to ask this question: how does the internet actually work?